-SAM Contributes to SASSI-3 Accuracy
+SAM Contributes to SASSI-4 Accuracy

-This SASSI-3 profile of a 37-year-old female was called in to our clinical support line.
-As we look at her results, it appears that she answered the items in a meaningful manner (RAP=0) and there is no evidence of defensive responding (DEF=3).
-She is likely to have a moderate to severe substance use disorder (FVOD=15, SAM=8) is based on decision rule 7.
+This SASSI-4 profile of a 37-year-old female was called in to our clinical support line.
+As we look at her results, it appears that she answered the items in a meaningful manner (RAP=0).
+She is likely to have a high probability of a substance use disorder (SYM=6, SAM=8) based on decision rule 8.

-Notice that despite the relatively low DEF score and apparent lack of defensive responding, the SAM scale score, when combined with the elevated FVOD score, leads to a test positive result.
+Notice that despite the relatively low DEF score and apparent lack of defensive responding, the SAM scale score, when combined with the elevated SYM score, leads to a test positive result.
 While it is true that the SAM scale score plays a vital role in the accuracy of the decision rules in this case, it is important to remember that the clinical meaning of this score is unclear.
 Therefore, it would be inappropriate to draw any clinical inference from the fact that the SAM score is elevated.

 The client acknowledges significant problems related to her use of drugs other than alcohol.
 She is likely to have experienced some loss of control, negative consequences, and increased tolerance as a result of her substance misuse.
-However, her average OAT score (OAT=5) may be an indication of some limited ability or willingness to acknowledge behavioral problems commonly associated with individuals who have substance use disorders.
+However, her average OAT score (OAT=3) may be an indication of some limited ability or willingness to acknowledge behavioral problems commonly associated with individuals who have substance use disorders.